 Do you look at grades from other courses beside the pre-pharmacy ones?

 What is the housing situation like in Bangor?

 Students may live on campus in student housing or they may secure their own off-campus housing.
 On-campus housing is available on a first come-first served basis with the best chance for on-campus housing going to applications received prior to June 10.
-An off-campus housing list is available from the Housing Office but the listings are provided as a student service without endorsement or recommendation by Husson University or the School of Pharmacy.

 What is the housing situation like in the last year of the program when students are off-campus?